Identifying and Addressing Excessive High Water Pressure Issues

 Water pressure is typically measured in pounds per square inch (PSI), and a standard range for residential properties falls between 40 and 80 PSI.
 When the ideal pressure exceeds this range, it’s considered high.
 High water pressure can strain pipes, cause leaks, and reduce the lifespan of your water-using appliances like washing machines and dishwashers.
 In addition, it can result in annoying plumbing issues like noisy pipes and dripping faucets.

 Monitoring and controlling your water pressure is crucial to avoid these complications.
-Installing a water pressure regulator, a device that limits the water pressure entering your home, is a common solution.
+Installing a water pressure regulator, a device that limits the water pressure entering your home, is a standard solution.
 Regularly checking your pressure levels and promptly addressing any water pressure problem will help maintain a healthy plumbing system, ensuring your water pressure remains efficient and safe for your home.

-If appliances like washing machines, dishwashers, or hot water heater tanks are making unusually loud noises, it could be due to high water pressure.
+If appliances like washing machines, dishwashers, or hot water heater tanks are making loud noises, it could be due to high water pressure.
 The force of the water can cause appliances to vibrate or create banging sounds.

 High water pressure can significantly shorten the lifespan of appliances, such as water heaters and dishwashers.
 If you find yourself replacing these appliances more often than usual, it could be a sign of excess water pressure.